 - 1. Abutter shall mean any person whose property adjoins or is directly across the street or stream from the land under consideration by the Planning Board.
 (Ref: NH RSA 672.3) [May 2008] - 2.
-Accessory Dwelling Unit (ADU) means a residential living unit located on an owner-occupied lot which is secondary, subordinate and is within or attached to a single family dwelling, and that provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking, and sanitation on the same parcel of land as the principal dwelling unit it accompanies.
-A detached accessory dwelling unit is also permitted (RSA 674:73).
-[March 2021] - 3.
+Accessory Apartment means an attached dwelling unit located on an owner-occupied lot which is secondary, subordinate and attached to the principal dwelling on the lot and which is limited by these regulations to a maximum size in floor area and which has its own private entrance providing access to the apartment directly from the exterior or from a common entry area.
+[May 2009] - 3.
 Accessory Building means a building which is detached from the principal building on the same lot and which is subordinate and customarily incidental to the principal building on the same lot.
 [May 2009] - 4.
 Accessory Structure means a structure which is subordinate and customarily incidental to the principal structure on the same lot.
 [May 2009] - 5.
 Amusement Center means an area, enclosed, or unenclosed, supplying entertainment, which is conducted on a basis of paid admission.
 [March 1992] - 6.
 Applicant shall mean the legal owner of record or an agent authorized in writing by the legal owner at the time of application to the Planning Board or Zoning Board of Adjustment.
 [May 2008] - 7.
 Boundary Line Adjustment shall mean the moving of a boundary line between two separate but adjoining parcels of land that changes the size and/or shape of each parcel but does not create a new lot or lots.
 All new land acquired by either parcel in this action shall be merged by deed with the parcel to which it was conveyed, thus not creating a new lot or lots.[March 2015] - 8.
 Building means any roofed structure which is permanently attached to the ground including all integral parts thereof, intended for use and occupation as a habitation, or for the purpose of assembly, business, manufacture, storage, or shelter of persons, animals, or chattels.
 [May 2009] - 9.
 Building Height shall mean the vertical distance of a building measured from the average elevation of the proposed finished grade at the front of the building to the highest point of the roof.
 [May 2008] - 10.
 Cluster Development means an innovative residential subdivision of a parcel of land, as provided in RSA 674:21, where, instead of subdividing the entire parcel into house lots of conventional size, a similar number of single-family dwelling units may be clustered on lots of reduced dimensions.
 The remaining land in the cluster development which has not been built upon is permanently reserved for open space.
 [May 2007] - 11.
 Commercial Docking Facility means a multi-slip docking facility in which slips are rented to boat owners or to persons renting boats for short or long-term use.
 [March 1987] - 12.
 Common Area shall mean land set aside within a subdivision and owned and used in common by the owners of lots within the subdivision.
 [May 2008]